 - About 4-8 weeks out, I send an email to all of my team members, including any people from other departments who are actively working on projects with me.
 I tell them the dates I’ll be out of the office and I offer to start on my portion of the projects in advance so I can alleviate the work that needs to be offloaded to others.

 - I talk to other writers about who will handle each client/project in my absence, so they are not surprised by anything.
 Since I have started working on projects in advance of my departure, I often leave them with little work to handle while I’m gone.

 - I send one last email to my supervisor and team members the day before I leave the office.
-This email has project numbers, status of projects, next steps, and which writer will be assigned to each project in my absence.
+This email has project numbers, the status of projects, the next steps and which writer will be assigned to each project in my absence.

 Next, present the value of travel to your company if they do not already understand how it personally benefits you and them (everyone is different—and that’s okay).

 You can bring value to your company by exposing yourself to different cultures, seeing other parts of the world and taking on the grit that international travel requires.
 Here are examples of how travel can add value to your company.